YconquestY/cs-629/Readme.md

 - On/Off flow control: we already give the implementation of input buffers, where each input buffer is being implemented as the form of `SizedBypassFIFOF` with 4 available slots.
 You will need to disable new flits from coming in when the input buffer is full.

 Have fun!
 Enjoy XD

+# Submitting

+Please run `make submit`.
+Please remember to use Github to back up your code regularly.